diffusioncon/Launchpad/README.md

 This repository hosts code for quickly getting started with the protocols at the Diffusion Developer Conference 2019.

+To get started, jump into any of the protocol folders above.

 ## Agenda

 ### Saturday